-As in pricing, many factors are unique to each home that affect the time required to install a fireplace properly.
-Installing a fireplace can be completed a quickly as 1 day or as long a 1 week.
-Our technicians do their best to complete jobs as quickly as possible, without sacrificing the safety or quality of the workmanship.
+As in pricing, many factors are unique to each home that affect the time required to install a fireplace correctly.
+Installing a fireplace can be completed as quickly as one day or as long a one week.
+Our technicians do their best to complete jobs as soon as possible, without sacrificing the safety or quality of the workmanship.

 How do I choose between wood and gas fireplaces?

 The right choice depends on your personal preference.
 We recommend discussing your needs with a professional.
 A professional technician can then make a recommendation with your preferences in mind.